LRitzdorf/TheJeffDeanFacts/README.md

 - Unsatisfied with constant time, Jeff Dean created the world's first `O(1/n)` algorithm.
 - Jeff Dean has binary readability.
 - Jeff Dean has binary writability.
 - When Jeff Dean goes on vacation, production services across Google mysteriously stop working within a few days.
-This is actually true.<sup>1</sup>
+This is actually true. (**TRUE**)
 - Jeff Dean once shifted a bit so hard it ended up on another computer.
 - During his own Google interview, Jeff Dean was asked the implications if P=NP were true.
 He said "P = 0 or N = 1."
 Then, before the interviewer had even finished laughing, Jeff examined Google's public certificate and wrote the private key on the whiteboard.
 - You use 10% of your brain.
 The other 90% is running one of Jeff's mapreduce jobs.